plibither8/licensed/README.md

 </div>

-> ⚖ a simple, interactive command line interface to help you choose and quickly add a `LICENSE` file to your project.
+> ⚖ licensed is a simple, interactive command line interface to help you choose and quickly add a `LICENSE` file to your project.

 ![licensed demo gif](assets/demo.gif)